Chart Color Schemes

 Kenwick is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kenwick's dwelling structures, as per the latest Census evaluation, consisted of 98.2% houses and 1.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Perth metro's structure of 88.9% houses and 11.1% other dwellings.
-Home ownership in Kenwick stood at 25.1%, with mortgaged dwellings at 45.6% and rented dwellings at 29.3%.
-The median monthly mortgage repayment in the area was $1,517, lower than Perth metro's average of $1,733.
-The median weekly rent figure for Kenwick was $300, compared to Perth metro's $330.
-Nationally, Kenwick's median monthly mortgage repayments were significantly lower at $1,517 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Kenwick's dwelling structures, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 77.8% houses and 22.1% other dwellings.
+Home ownership in Kenwick was at 25.1%, with mortgaged dwellings at 45.6% and rented ones at 29.3%.
+The median monthly mortgage repayment was $1,517, below Perth metro's average of $1,907.
+Median weekly rent in Kenwick was $300, compared to Perth metro's $350.
+Nationally, Kenwick's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing